RocketFarm/fanpower-swift-package/README.md

 # Using the `ScrollableFanPowerView`
 ### Prerequisites
 Have a web view with a `ScrollableFanPowerView` placed on top of it.
 The `ScrollableFanPowerView` should be constrained to the edges of the web view.
+The `ScrollableFanPowerView` should have a clear color background.
 ### Example View Controller implementing a `ScrollableFanPowerView`
 ```swift
 import UIKit